babyspider/oss-repo/labs/lab-03/report.md

 ![unknown](https://user-images.githubusercontent.com/44532905/151682172-f5a5347e-ff19-41e3-8bcc-11f7492d2173.png)
 ![gitstats](https://user-images.githubusercontent.com/44532905/151682173-f4f220d2-63fc-45f4-8a2b-fe41e6eb4b80.png)

 I noticed that the gitstats were slightly different than the stats we had collected from the github pages ourselves.
-I noticed specifically for the project I analyzed, Astro.IQ
+I noticed specifically for the project I analyzed, Astro.IQ that the contributor numbers were different.
+I only found one contributor but gitstats managed to pull out 3.
+Additionally the number of lines were vastly different and gitstats answer was also significantly more detailed including removed line and added line counts.
+However, gitstats did not have statistics on different branches, so there are limits to its data collection.
+I tried reading the code for gitstats but I'm not really sure where some of the differences come from.

 6.
+When I installed Gource and tried to run it on the repository it caused a Segmentation Fault.